-Smog is a mixture id smoke, dust particles and small drops of fog.
+Smog is a mixture of dust particles and small drops of fog.
 Smog is the major pollutant in large cities.
-Smog is categorized to two sections.
+Smog is categorized to two sections as followings.

-In this tutorial, we are going to learn more about photochemical smog.
+In this tutorial, we are specifically going to learn about photochemical smog which is considered as a significant environmental pollution factor.

 Photochemical smog is formed by the combination of smoke, dust and fog with an air pollutant in the atmosphere as a result of a photochemical smog.